Kynake/BetterFoliage/README.md

 ## Contributing
 You may contribute to this mod by reporting any [Issues](https://github.com/Kynake/BetterFoliage/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) you find while using it or by submitting [Pull Requests](https://github.com/Kynake/BetterFoliage/pulls?q=sort%3Aupdated-desc+is%3Apr+is%3Aopen) with fixes or improvements.

-In particular, It'd be great to get the project translated into more languages.
+In particular, it'd be great to get the project translated into more languages.

 To submit a pull request you should fork the project into your own GitHub account and build the project by cloning it locally and running this command in a terminal to build the initial project setup: